sdpedersen/pharmacy-sales-and-profitability-analysis/README.md

 ## Data Source

-The dataset used in this project originates from the January-February 2026 DataDNA Challenge “Pharmacy Sales & Profitability Analytics”.
+The dataset used in this project originates from the **January-February 2026 DataDNA Challenge “Pharmacy Sales & Profitability Analytics”**.

 The data was provided as a single Excel workbook containing six sheets: